Safe Ministry Policy and Guidelines

 It is the responsibility of parents and guardians to either provide lifts or arrange alternative transport for their children / young people to and from regular children’s and youth activities.

-Where parents are unwilling or unable to transport children or young people to and from regular activities the guidelines for driving set out below should be observed.
+Where parents are unwilling or unable to transport children or young people to and from regular activities these guidelines for driving should be observed.

 Where transportation of children and young people is to be provided by the group, written permission must be obtained from parents and guardians who have been clearly informed of the details of the trip.